woodRock/fishy-business/docs/source/minutes.rst

     * Genertic operators: linear crossover, macro mutation, micro mutations.
     * Representation: LGP is rperesented as a graph-based GP.
     * Applying Linear Genetic Programing (LGP) to Dynamic Job Shop Scheduling (DJSS).
-    * Dynamic JSS can repsonse to dynamic events (see 2022-09-30 - ECRG for more).
+    * Dynamic JSS can repsonse to dynamic events (see :ref:`2022-09-30 - ECRG <2022-09-30 - ECRG>` for more).
     * GP-based hyper-heuristics (Nguyen 2007)
-    * Instance rotation and generational EA (Hildebrait 2010, hildebrandt2010towards) - fitness between generations are no longer comparable with isntance rotation.
+    * Instance rotation and generational EA (Hildebrait 2010) - fitness between generations are no longer comparable with instance rotation.
     * Breathroughs are given as trial-and-error hyper-paremters that worked (Huang 2021, Huang 2022) - black magic?
     * Mutli-task - optimize multiple similar tasks simultaenously, hopeing that shared information amoung tasks can mutually enhance the optimization performance - Beware, since (Xin 2022)!!!
     * Motivation - EC is time-consming while training resources are limited.
 For LGP share knwoelge through graph based structures.